UlordChain/Document/Proof-of-Work.md

 #### 1. Constraint on Number of Simultaneous Threads
 Because of the limitation of memory size on GPU, only 4 Kilo one-way functions can be executed simultaneously, occupying 4GB memory.
-There is no obvious parallelism within the three main algorithms in function H, so it is difficult to execute a one-way function H at the same time by multiple threads, and only one one-way function can be executed by one thread.
+There is no obvious parallelism within the three main algorithms in function cryptoHello, so it is difficult to execute a one-way function cryptoHello at the same time by multiple threads, and only one one-way function can be executed by one thread.
 At this point, there are a total of 4K threads on one GPU.
 This will lead to the first constraint: the number of threads that can be executed in parallel is too small and overall parallelism is limited.

 ####  2. Constraint on SMT
 The GPUs use SIMT (Single Instruction Multithreading) method, where one Warp (=32) threads execute the same instruction.
 In the case of a branch instruction, if the execution paths between the threads are different, all the paths of each thread need to be executed serially, respectively, until all threads in one Warp execute to the same path.
-In our one-way function H, it will choose one from 16 one-way functions randomly.
+In our one-way function cryptoHello, it will choose one from 16 one-way functions randomly.
 And the number of cycles varies between 1 and 2D-1 depending on the input data in step 2.3 of Alg-3.
 This will cause the threads on the GPU to execute different paths so that different threads can only execute serially, thereby suppressing the parallelism of the GPU.

 #### 3. Constraint on Memory Access
 In Alg-2, the access unit to the working memory M is byte, and the address is highly random.
 Since the GPU on-chip cache has a very limited capacity, the memory access in Alg-2 basically needs to be read from the video memory.
 Although the memory width of GPU is up to 256 bits (or even 384 bits), it is only valid for ONE byte, which makes the GPU memory access bandwidth only 3% utilization.